 Traveling this summer?
 These leather luggage tags are an easy DIY craft and a stylish addition to any suitcase or bag.
 The template is simple to cut by hand, and we have included an editable PDF for you to type in your info.

 Just check out the supplies list below.
-Then download our template and tutorial at the end of the post.
+Then download our template and tutorial.

 Get Thready for Your Trip

 These leather luggage tags are made up of two pieces sewn together with a simple straight stitch.
 You will also need a bit of glue at the end for just outside the stitching.
 Our tutorial will walk you through each step, and you can use the template to make as many tags as you’d like!

 Once your luggage tags are ready to go, the last step is to slide your labels in.
 If you are worried about the paper label getting ruined, you could laminate it or place a piece of clear plastic over it.
 Another option is to use the plastic sheet from an old Cricut mat!

 Crafting tips: Be sure to make the holes in the leather larger before you begin sewing to make it easier to fit the needle and thread through.
 You can stretch the holes by pushing your needle-nose tweezers (or a larger needle) through each one.

 Other projects shown: Crepe paper mokara orchid